 Last Fall, the Amarillo ISD school board allocated $16 Million from district savings toward improving local schools.

-6 AISD schools are getting a facelift through renovation projects, thanks to the fund reserves.
+getting a facelift through renovation projects, thanks to the fund reserves.
 Palo Duro High School is one of the schools currently under construction.

 "Palo Duro's going to have 2 new science labs on the 1st floor, and 5 new classrooms in the 2nd floor.
 We're also going to have an additional basement," said Palo Duro High School Principal Sandy Whitlow.